-- Focus on the speaker in the classroom and respect teachers, peers and yourself - 2.
-Arrive by 7:50 a.m. - 3.
-Wear your school uniform every day and follow dress code policies - 4.
-Bring all required materials to class and keep a novel with you at all times - 5.
-Ask for help when in need and offer help when appropriate - 6.
-Report behavior unbecoming of a Falcon
+- 1. Focus on the speaker in the classroom and respect teachers, peers and yourself. - 2.
+Arrive by 7:45 a.m. - 3.
+Wear appropriate school attire every day and follow dress code policies. - 4.
+Always bring all required materials to class, including your computer. - 5.
+Your cell phone should not be visible during instructional day. - 6.
+Ask for help when in need and offer help when appropriate. - 7.
+Report behavior unbecoming of a